asteris-llc/converge/README.md

 Converge uses [HCL](https://github.com/hashicorp/hcl) as a base for configuration, on top of which it add it's own semantics.

-**NOTE: The below documentation is a documentation of the semantics involved rather than an absolute guide to the system.
-The commands noted don't work yet.**

 The basic unit of composition in converge is the module.
-Modules have parameters and can call tasks and render templates.
-You're unlikely to have to write a module yourself, as a consumer of the system.
-Your usage is more likely to look this this:
+Modules have parameters and can call tasks and render templates, among other things.
+Your usage is likely to look this this:

 ```hcl
 # install traefik